 - Bad data costs U.S. businesses more than $611 billion each year (source)

-Bad data might be an issue if you can’t reach your buyers, you’re calling the wrong people, or if you feel unprepared for your calls.
+- Bad data might be an issue if you can’t reach your buyers, you’re dialing the wrong people, or if you feel unprepared for your calls.

 - 90% of C-suite executive say they never respond to cold calls or email blasts (source)